‘The Masked Singer’ Host Nick Cannon Has COVID-19; Here’s Who Will Step In As Host

 She will be joined by panelists Jenny McCarthy Wahlberg, Nicole Scherzinger, Ken Jeong, and Robin Thicke who will once again attempt to figure out which famous faces are concealed behind the glitzy costumes.

-Niecy was a guest judge on the show during the Group A finals of the previous season.
+Niecy was a guest judge on the show during the Group A finals of the series’ previous season.
 The performers featured for that episode were The Sun, The Snow Owls, and The Popcorn.
 The Snow Owls were revealed to be actress Lisa Hartman Black and her husband, country singer Clint Black.
 The Popcorn was singer Taylor Dayne.

 Niecy has a long history with Fox.
-She was a panelist on I Can See Your Voice, the network’s other mystery talent format, and has appeared on Brooklyn Nine-Nine, Scream Queens, The Bernie Mac Show, and Family Guy.
+She was a panelist on I Can See Your Voice, and has appeared on Brooklyn Nine-Nine, Scream Queens, The Bernie Mac Show, and Family Guy.

 New episodes of the competition series are scheduled to air beginning in March.